Hiram Bond: Judgeship

-Hiram Bond was appointed to a federal judgeship in Orange County, Virginia, in 1866 under Reconstruction.
+Bond was appointed to a federal judgeship in Orange County, Virginia, in 1866 during the Reconstruction era.
 He was known as Judge Bond to many though his judicial offices ended in 1872.
 He was of importance in assisting a shift from an Accommodationist Francis Harrison Pierpont to a Radical Republican governor Henry H. Wells.
 He was resented by many former Confederate Whites for his support of Civil Rights for Blacks.
 In 1868 he was appointed to the position of Master of Bankruptcy for the state of Virginia by President Ulysses S. Grant.
 This position was based at the state capital, Richmond, Va.
 While living there he hosted a visit by Supreme Court Chief Justice Salmon P. Chase.
-His family remained living at Mayhurst Plantation House in Orange.
+His family remained at Mayhurst Plantation House in Orange.

 Business dealings

 Denver

-In 1870 Judge Bond started visiting Denver and the other parts of Colorado on business.
-On the evening of January 14, 1872, he was among local notables invited by the governor to be attendants at a ball held for Grand Duke Alexei Alexandrovich of Russia.
-On the 15th the group hunted Buffalo with Buffalo Bill.
-Later in the year Hiram Bond purchased a small ranch on the outskirts of the town named Villa Park, Denver, Colorado where he acted as a cattle broker.
+In 1870 Judge Bond began visiting Denver and the other parts of Colorado on business.
+On the evening of January 14, 1872, he was among local notables invited by the governor to attend a ball held for Grand Duke Alexei Alexandrovich of Russia.
+On the 15th the group hunted buffalo with Buffalo Bill.
+Later that year Hiram Bond purchased a small ranch on the outskirts of the town of Villa Park, Denver, Colorado where he acted as a cattle broker.
 The same year he organized the Denver Smelting and Refining Works with Joseph Miner and Denver Mayor Joseph E. Bates processing ore into lead and gold for ingots for the Denver Mint.
-The Villa Park property was sold to Helen Barnum Hurd Buchtel daughter of P. T. Barnum founder of Ringling Bros. and Barnum & Bailey Circus in 1879.
+The Villa Park property was sold to Helen Barnum Hurd Buchtel, daughter of P. T. Barnum in 1879.
 The Barnums then operated the Bond's Villa Park House as a hotel.
-Hiram Bond's Denver homesite and yard are now called Paco Sanchez Park.
+The Denver homesite and yard are now called Paco Sanchez Park.
 While engaged in cattle brokerage with his brother in law he also practiced law.
 Judge Hiram Bond practiced law specializing in mining and ranching, he also dealt in real estate.